RARWRITER/how-to-develop-a-novel.github.io/src/pages/Elements.md

 Obviously, this takes some careful planning and intuitive insight.
 If time-shifting flashback scenes are not handled sensitively, they may baffle and frustrate the reader.

 Too much jumping aound a novel's timeline, to tell character back=stories, can feel ham-handed.
 Here you have one of those differentiators, the type of handling issue that separates incompetent writers from the good, the professional, and the brilliant.
+AUTHORS NOTE: It seems to be "the professional" who gets the rare traditional publishing deal.

 ## Voice